 - You do not need a permanent address to enroll your child in school. - You have a choice of school placement.
-Your child may remain at the same school he or she attended before becoming homeless, or enroll at the school serving the attendance area where you are receiving temporary shelter. - Your homeless child cannot be denied school enrollment just because school records or other enrollment documentation is not immediately available. - Your child has the right to participate in all extracurricular activities and all federal, state or local programs for which your child is eligible, including food programs; before- and after-school care programs; vocational education; Title I; and other programs for gifted, talented and disadvantaged learners. - Your child may have a right to transportation services to and from school. - Your child cannot be isolated or separated from the mainstream school environment solely due to homelessness. - If you do not agree with the educational placement of your child, you and your child have the right to receive prompt resolution of any dispute.
+Your child may remain at the same school he or she attended before becoming homeless, or enroll at the school serving the attendance area where you are receiving temporary shelter. - Your homeless child cannot be denied school enrollment just because school records or other enrollment documentation is not immediately available. - Your child has the right to participate in all extracurricular activities and all federal, state or local programs for which your child is eligible, including food programs; before- and after-school care programs; vocational education; Title I; and other programs for gifted, talented and disadvantaged learners. - Your child may have a right to transportation services to and from school. - If you do not agree with the educational placement of your child, you and your child have the right to receive prompt resolution of any dispute.